 After Mrs. Webster’s death, the hotel stood vacant for several years, as its maintenance and taxes were too burdensome for her heirs.
 The Island House was leased by the Moral Rearmament Association (MRA), an international peace organization, based in Switzerland, from the Mackinac Island State Park and served as the organization’s headquarters from 1942 until 1949.
-The group moved to Mission Point two years later, and the hotel again stood vacant until 1972.
+The group moved to Mission Point two years later, and the hotel again stood vacant.

 Preserving a Michigan Landmark